goopletdev/kosumi/README.md

 - implement DT.value.get() function properly in sgfProperties

 ## Known issues:
-- resizing using the middle dividing bar is slow
-- BIGBUG: canvas gets progressively smaller with different shaped boards, until refresh
 - BIGBUG: allow 'tt' for passes
 - smoler bug: allow for parsing of collections

-## Learning goals:
-- actually understand how to use jsdoc
-- figure out unit testing

 ## Credits:
 the lovely, helpful, experienced, encouraging, friendly folks in the OGS forums for answering my endless questions about SGF and ebb'neffing

 Discord friends for answering my similarly endless JavaScript questions, especially  purxiz the Patient

-This project is currently using SVG files from font-awesome.

 ## Bonus:
 Here are some pictures of my cats Denna and Kvothe